 At Alpha Software, we work every day to digitally transform our customers' business processes.
-By applying the right application development product to the problem, companies can quickly involve firstline workers in the development process.
+By applying the right application development product to the problem, companies can quickly involve firstline workers and citizen developers in the development process.
 Alpha TransForm allows firstline workers or business managers to quickly and easily build a mobile app or digitize a paper process.
 They can test the app in the field, gain end-user user feedback and speed delivery of a mobile app that works well in the field and delivers true digital transformation.
 Learn more about Alpha TransForm and try it free for 30-days.

 - Related blog post: Want To Speed Up Digital Transformation?
 Have Frontline Employees Lead The Way.